About ISIMIP

 Temperature-related mortality (in development; Veronika Huber)

-Food security and nutrition (FS-N) (Elizabeth Robinson, Shouro Dasgupta) - in development
+Food security and nutrition (FS-N) (Elizabeth Robinson, Shouro Dasgupta)

 Vector-borne diseases (Joacim Rocklöv) - subsector currently inactive, but can be revived under future initiative